Scientific Name

 One reason that Uncarinas are not common in cultivation is that the seed does not germinate easily.
 Propagation by cuttings is not a substitute because they do not root easily either.
 In short, Uncarina is a difficult plant to propagate.

-But, once you have managed to get yourself one, it is relatively easy to grow.
+But once you have managed to get one, it is relatively easy to grow.
 It needs plenty of warmth and plenty of water in the growing season, but keep it dry in the winter.
-They can grow up to 13 feet (4 m) in the wild, but do not expect that in your greenhouse or window sill.
+They can grow up to 13 feet (4 m) in the wild but do not expect that in your greenhouse or window sill.

-Uncarinas are tender, cannot endure temperatures below 35 ° F (2 °C).
+Uncarinas are tender and cannot endure temperatures below 35 ° F (2 °C).
 If grown outdoors, they will probably grow back from roots if frozen.
-They are quite heat-tolerant.
+They are pretty heat-tolerant.
 Uncarinas need rich, very well-drained potting soil.
 Use diluted fertilizer on young plants to speed up growth.
-This plant blooms easily, and when covered with flowers, it is a striking vision.
+This plant blooms easily and is a striking vision when covered with flowers.
 The seed capsules feature small hooked harpoons.

 See more at How to Grow and Care for Uncarina.